-- IBM Power AC922 is significantly faster than NVIDIA DGX Station in such computationally demanding tasks as semantic segmentation. - Large Model Support enables us to train the model with a larger batch size and input image dimensions producing + better overall results. - IBM's Large Model Support technology has less overhead when used with the IBM Power AC922 hardware, leading to better GPU utilisation and faster training time. - IBM Power AC922 satisfies the hardware requirements for training in complex tasks such as automatic waste + segmentation.
+- + IBM Power AC922 is significantly faster than NVIDIA DGX Station and the AWS p3.8xlarge instance type in such computationally demanding tasks as semantic segmentation. - + Large Model Support enables us to train the model with a larger batch size and input image dimensions producing better overall results. - + IBM's Large Model Support technology has less overhead when used with the IBM Power AC922 hardware, leading to more GPU utilisation and faster training time. - + IBM Power AC922 satisfies the hardware requirements for training on complex tasks such as automatic waste segmentation.